department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/presidential-memorial-certificates.md

   - /burials-and-memorials/honor/flags-and-memorial-certificates/
 relatedlinks:
   - header: Other Memorial Items
-  - url: /burials-memorials/memorial-items/presidential-memorial-certificates/
+  - url: /burials-memorials/memorial-items/burial-flags/
     title: Burial Flags
-    description: Apply for a United States flag to drape over the casket (or coffin) or to place with the urn of a Veteran or Reservist.
+    description: Apply for a United States flag to drape over the casket (or coffin) or place with the urn of a Veteran or Reservist.
   - url: /burials-memorials/memorial-items/headstones-markers-medallions/
     title: Headstones, Markers, Niche Covers, and Medallions
-    description: Apply for one of these memorial items to identify the place of burial of a Veteran or eligible family member.
+    description: Apply for one of these memorial items to identify the burial place of a Veteran or eligible family member.
 ---

 <div class="va-introtext">